the-events-calendar/the-events-calendar/readme.txt

 * Fix - Ensure the Views don't try to do math with strings.
 [TEC-4322]
 * Fix - Enable more than 5 csv entries to be imported when using 8.0.15 to 8.0.17 or 8.1.2 to 8.1.4.
 [TEC-4312]
 * Fix - Ensure Google Calendar links include the event description if it exists.
 [TEC-4315]
+* Fix - Ensure that subscription links include events up to the limit, no matter the view settings.
+[TEC-4264]

 = [5.14.1] 2022-03-17 =